Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/deployment/kind.md

 The Kong Manager UI requires authentication. {{site.kic_product_name}} uses the `kong-enterprise-superuser-password` secret to set the default value for the default `kong_admin` user.

-Run the following, replacing `cloudnative` with a random password of your choice and note it down.
+Run the following, replacing `cloudnative` with a random password of your choice and note it down:

 ```bash
 $ kubectl create secret generic kong-enterprise-superuser-password  -n kong --from-literal=password=cloudnative